Published on

 In this article, Part 2 of the series, we will build on that foundational knowledge.
 First, we will cover an operation that applies to the vector/matrix's individual elements as a whole: the dot product.
 This operation belongs to a class of operations that do not view the individual elements independently.
 Then we will visualize the dot product operation to build intuition, and finally, we will learn about embeddings, which are special types of vectors that represent concepts, objects, and ideas.
 Embeddings are used throughout modern AI and have applications in large language models, image generation models, and recommendation systems.
 In the article, you will find questions, a quiz, and two interactive playgrounds (the Interactive Dot Product Playground and the Interactive Embedding Explorer are best viewed on laptop/desktop) that were designed to help you understand the concepts.

-Preview of Visual Similarity Search Engine
+Preview of Image Search Engine

 Without further ado, let's get started!